Close

 Economic Damages

 When you file a lawsuit against a negligent trucking company after an accident in New York City, you may be able to recover economic damages.
 In order to do so, your attorney must prove a defendant’s negligence and provide proof of damages.
-Proof of damages may include records of hospital bills, lost wages, and other out-of-pocket expenses incurred after a crash.
+Proof of damages may include records of hospital bills, lost wages, and other out-of-pocket expenses incurred because of a crash.

 Economic damages can compensate victims for past, present, and future expenses caused by a defendant’s negligence.
 In order to ensure you recover total compensation for financial losses, keep careful records and seek continuous medical care.
-Having detailed documentation of your losses to date, as well as expected expenses for future medical care and lost wages, is crucial to recover sufficient economic damages in an NYC truck accident lawsuit.
+Having detailed documentation of your losses to date, as well as expected expenses for future medical care and lost wages, is crucial to recover sufficient economic damages in a truck accident lawsuit.

 Non-Economic Damages